SufBit/RPS/README.txt

-# Rock Paper Scissors game implement Zeijiang Algorithim in C++
+# Rock paper Scissors game implementing Zeijiang Algorithim

-How to compile and run:
+## How to compile and run:
     g++ RPS.cpp strat1.cpp
     ./a.out